Mndated1995/Customer-Churn-Analysis---POWER-BI/README.md

 2. Plan changes: Monthly plans offer more flexibility to change plans, which might lead to confusion or require customer service assistance.
 3. Technical difficulties: Since monthly plans cater to a wider range of users, there might be a higher variety of technical issues requiring support.

+### Recommendations **

+Streamline Billing Processes:

+1. Simplify billing cycles: Evaluate the possibility of simplifying billing cycles for monthly plans to reduce confusion and potential issues.
+2. Offer clear and concise billing statements: Ensure bills are easy to understand and contain all necessary information.
+3. Provide online self-service options: Allow customers to view and manage their bills online, reducing the need for customer service calls.

+Enhance Customer Support for Monthly Plan Customers:

+1. Dedicated support channels: Create specific support channels or teams to cater to the unique needs of monthly plan customers.
+2. Proactive support: Implement proactive measures to address potential issues before customers need to contact support (e.g., automated notifications, troubleshooting guides).
+3. Customer satisfaction surveys: Regularly gather feedback from monthly plan customers to identify pain points and areas for improvement.